bwittenburg/CherwellAPI/README.md

 The modules also cater for caching of commonly used items such as templates, summaries and business object id's as well as self-managing the expiry and refreshing of the Bearer token used for authorisation.
 Additionally Tokens can be cached and reused.

+This fork alters the auth mechanism used.
+The mainline CherwellAPI uses auth_type=internal.
+This module uses auth_mode=Windows.

 Encrypting the password and client_key
 ======================================